 How to Reset Your Motherhood Mindset

-Spring is all about starting fresh, but this year I’m reminding myself that it’s not only a time for cleaning and freshening up your home.
-It’s also a great time to invest in yourself and take a reset on motherhood.
-So in honor of fresh starts, let’s pause and follow a few quick steps to reset your motherhood mindset.
+Spring is all about starting fresh, but this year, I’m reminding myself that it’s not only a time for cleaning and freshening up your home.
+It’s also a great time to invest in yourself and reset your mindset about motherhood.
+So, in honor of fresh starts, let’s pause and follow a few quick steps to reset your motherhood mindset.

 Breathe and Let the Little Things Go

 Whether the answer is yes or no, take a deep breath in for five seconds, then slowly breathe out.
-Repeat it as many times as you need to.
-Once you’re calm, get on their level, and talk and/or discipline as needed.
+Repeat it as many times as necessary.
+Once you’re calm, get on their level and talk and/or discipline as needed.

 Losing your cool on your child may be a temporary release.
 But it seldom makes us feel better after the fact.
 Remember that not everything will be perfect, clean, or unbroken.
 But things can (usually) be cleaned up or fixed.
 If you think you’ll lose your cool, it’s more than okay to take a minute and walk away.
 When you have a moment, read how to diffuse toddler tantrums!